stadium-software/repeater-datagrid/README.md

 1. The total number of records
 2. The data to be attached to the *Repeater* (a list of objects from a database or an API)

-Create the queries below to run the example application.
+Create the queries below to run the example application and press the "Fetch Fields & Parameters" button.
 These queries include parameters to facilitate DataGrid *paging* and *sorting*.

 **Example "TotalRecords" Query**
 ```sql